T-Mobilitat is a contactless payment system which can be used on public transport within Barcelona and the surrounding area.

 There are also ticket-validating machines fitted inside buses and trams near the doors, although there isn’t a physical barrier.

 Whichever format of ticket you are using, you must remember to validate it by tapping in whenever you board a bus or a tram.
-If you fail to do so, you run the risk of being fined for travelling without a valid ticket.
+If you fail to do so, you risk being fined for travelling without a valid ticket.

 When changing between different modes of transport as part of the same journey, you have to tap in again, but as long as you are within the allowed time, the number of trips remaining on the card remains the same.

-Once all the journeys on the card loaded onto your phone or smartcard have been used up, you won’t be able to use it again until you’ve purchased another travel pass via the app.
-In the case of the smart card, you also have to load it onto the card from your phone.
+Once all the journeys on the card loaded onto your phone or smartcard have been used up, you won’t be able to use it again until you’ve purchased another travel pass.
+The system allows you to load one additional travel pass, which will automatically be used once the previous card runs out.

 T-Mobilitat FAQs

-Here are a few of the most popular questions relating to Barcerlona’s new T-Mobilitat ticket system.
-As always, if you can’t find the answer to your questions, leave a comment below, and I’ll do my best to help.
+Here are the answers to the most popular questions regarding Barcelona’s new T-Mobilitat ticket system.
+If you cannot find the answer to your question, leave a comment below, and I will do my best to help.

 Do you need to tap out on the Barcelona Metro?